ndornseif/rspricklybird/README.md

 ## Overview

 This repository contains a rust implementation of the [pricklybird](https://github.com/ndornseif/pricklybird) format version `v1` in the `pricklybirdlib` crate.

-It also provides a command line utility to convert pricklybird strings to binary data and binary data to pricklybird string called `prbiconv`.
+It also provides a command line utility to convert from and to pricklybird strings called `prbiconv`.

 ## prbiconv